 Booz Allen takes pride in a culture that encourages and rewards the many dimensions of leadership—innovative thinking, active collaboration, and personal service.
 We’re particularly proud of the diversity of our Leadership Team and Board of Directors, among the most diverse in corporate America today.

-As Booz Allen’s chief information security officer (CISO), Rebecca McHale oversees the firm’s strategy for protecting information and technology assets.
+As Booz Allen’s chief information officer (CIO), Rebecca McHale oversees the firm’s strategy for protecting information and technology assets.
 Prior to joining Booz Allen, was the CISO for Blackboard Inc., a global educational technology and services company.
 She also held senior cybersecurity leadership roles at Novetta and CSRA.
 Rebecca earned a B.S. in mathematics from

 Math was always the subject I liked most.
 I was a math major in college, and my senior year I did an independent study in cryptography.
 That was the game changer for me.